How Much Does Basement Waterproofing Cost?

 - Cutting drains into the floor

-- Installing a waterproof membrane on the outside of your foundation
+- Installing a waterproof membrane on the outside of the foundation

 Q. Can I seal my basement interior?

-You can absolutely seal the interior of your basement.
+A homeowner can absolutely seal the interior of a basement.
 This is best done with a sealer or special paint with an acrylic or epoxy base.
-It’s also a good idea to use a concrete crack filler to take care of any cracks or separations in the floor or walls of your basement.
+It’s also a good idea to use a concrete crack filler to take care of any cracks or separations in the floor or walls of the basement.

 Q. Is basement waterproofing covered by insurance?

 Most homeowners insurance policies will not cover waterproofing expenses.
-Some won’t even cover damages from flooding or water seepage, so insurance might not be an answer to your water issue.
+Because it’s likely insurance won’t even cover flooded basement cleanup costs, looking to insurance for coverage is probably not the answer to the water issue.